Specialised servicing and risk management

 Our LME membership

-We are one of only nine Category 1 (ring-dealing) members of the London Metal Exchange (LME).
+We are one of only eight Category 1 (ring-dealing) members of the London Metal Exchange (LME).
 It's a unique market which, since 1877, has provided producers and consumers of metal with the ability to hedge their risk against rising or falling prices, as well as acting as a physical market of last resort.
 While most major markets have migrated fully to electronic trading, Category 1 members at the LME have the right to trade by open outcry.
 This face-to-face interaction helps manage the complexity of the contracts, providing both liquidity and transparency.
 Our membership also provides access to the inter-office telephone market between LME members, and direct access to LMEselect, the exchange’s electronic trading system.

 The team provides both voice and electronic futures and options execution and clearing for clients trading metals and other industrial commodities, including energy.
 They also provide services for softs and agriculturals, FX and other financial markets.

 The team works for producers, consumers, fabricators and traders, financial institutions and hedge funds, as well as investors in the commodity futures and options markets.
 Skills and experience range from open-outcry trading floors, commodity brokerages and banks, to operations and support roles.
 Given the nature and complexity of the markets, particularly the London Metal Exchange (LME), the desk provides additional liquidity, also enhanced by direct access to our ring team.